annarider/odin-mastermind-game/README.md

 # odin-mastermind-game
 The Odin Project's Mastermind Game project
 Let's plan and outline first before writing code.
 How does this structure look:

 SecretCode Class
 - purpose:
--- responsible for creating a code to break
+-- responsible for creating a code to break and storing it
-- constants: CODE_LENGTH = 6, CODE_VALUES = %w[red yellow orange green blue purple]
 - instance variable
 -- code (array)
 - instance methods: